Inference of the cosmic rest-frame from supernovae Ia: Results

 \subsection{Minimal redshift}

 {}

-For further insight we repeated the analysis omitting SNe with redshift $z_{hel}<z_\text{min}$, in order to study the influence of nearby SNe.
+For further insight we repeated the analysis omitting SNe with redshift $z_\mathrm{hel}<z_\text{min}$, in order to study the influence of nearby SNe.
 The dependence of the parameters $\Delta H_0$, $\Omega _M$ and $v_o$ on $z_\text{min}$ is shown in Fig.~\ref{fig:z_min}.
-The decreasing number of SNe leads, as expected, to increasing uncertainties for high $z_\text{min}$. $\Delta H_0$ and $\Omega _M$ both show a clear difference from the full data set at $z_\text{min} > 0.3$.
-For $\Omega _M$ the values increase, thereby creating a slight tension with \citet{PlanckVI} for high $z_{min}$.
-For $z_\text{min} = 0.8$ and higher the best-fit matter density is much larger than the one from \citet{PlanckVI}, while also the uncertainties grow quite large, because the number of SNe is reduced to 83 and less. $\Delta H_0$ shows a similar evolution with decreasing values.
-This finding is in line with the dependence of $H_0$ on the probed redshifts described for example by \citet{Dainotti2021}, who extrapolated this trend to the CMB measurements.
-For $v_o$ large uncertainties makes an analysis less conclusive.
-Above $z_\text{min} = 0.4$ no further evolution can be observed and the uncertainty spans almost the whole range allowed by the flat prior ($0 < v_o < 0.002c$).
+In this analysis we allowed $v_o$ to vary in a wider range between 0 and $0.01c$.
+The decreasing number of SNe leads, as expected, to increasing uncertainties for high $z_\text{min}$. $\Delta H_0$ and $\Omega _M$ both show a clear difference from the full data set at $z_\text{min} > 0.1$.
+For $\Omega _M$ the values decrease between $z_\text{min} = 0.1$ and $z_\text{min} = 0.2$ below the Planck value and subsequently increase above it at $z_\text{min} > 0.3$. $\Delta H_0$ shows a similar evolution, increasing between $z_\text{min}$ = 0.1 and $z_\text{min}$ = 0.2, decreasing afterwards.
+At $z_\text{min} > 0.3$ the uncertainties also grow quite large due to the decreasing number of SNe.
+Between $z_\text{min} = 0.2$ and $z_\text{min} = 0.3$ the number of SNe decreases from 637 to 421.
+SNe The decrease of $\Delta H_0$ at higher redshifts is in line with the dependence of $H_0$ on the probed SN redshifts described for example by \citet{Dainotti2021}, who extrapolated this trend to the CMB measurements and is also seen in the analysis of time delays in gravitational lenses \citep{Wong2020, Millon2020}.

+While the uncertainties in $\Delta H_0$ and $\Omega_M$ start to increase significantly at $z_\text{min} > 0.2$, for $v_o$ sizeable uncertainties make the analysis less conclusive at $z_\text{min} > 0.05$.
+Above $z_\text{min} = 0.07$, the inferred value of $v_o$ lies within one $\sigma$ of the CMB inferred Solar velocity.
 The increase in $v_o$ for $z_\text{min} > 0.03$ could be a reflection of a large bulk flows as reported in \citet{Carrick2015}, when the Solar velocity is inferred from the CMB dipole.
+This is further discussed in Sect. \ref{sec:5.8}

+Our findings are also consistent with the analysis of \citet{Colgain2019} who measured the matter density for $z_\mathrm{CMB} < z_\mathrm{max}$ from the original Pantheon catalogue.
+A slight hint for a matter underdensity at $z_\mathrm{max} < 0.2$ is reflected in our analysis by the increase in the matter density above $z_\mathrm{min} = 0.2$.